snoberyman/financial_tracker/README.md

 # financial_tracker

 ### A mobile application for tracking and managing expenses
 A Flutter app for tracking and managing expenses.
 I used Firebase Firestore to store data on the cloud.
 I used Firebase Authentication to authenticate users to use the app.
+(The application is optimized for Android devices only)

 <img src="https://github.com/user-attachments/assets/4ba0f6d2-f122-4d70-a9b1-058f2e2f3ee9" width="200" />
 <img src="https://github.com/user-attachments/assets/a2e48889-fd6e-4190-9e8f-2632b2028c97" width="200" />